MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task2/Readme.md

 ### Data Understanding
 To build an effective model, we must first achieve a deep understanding of the data and its underlying physical properties.

-First I import all the packages that I will use around all this project
+First, I will import all the packages that I will use throughout the project

 ```Python
 import numpy as np
 import datetime